FedeDP/libmodule/docs/src/module.rst

   Publish a message on a topic.

   :param topic: topic on which publish message.
+NULL to broadcast message to all modules in same context.
   :param msg: actual message to be sent.
   :type topic: :c:type:`const char *`
   :type msg: :c:type:`const char *`

 .. c:macro:: m_broadcast(msg)

-  Broadcast a message in module's context
+  Broadcast a message in module's context.
+Same as calling m_publish(NULL, msg).

   :param msg: message to be delivered to all modules in a context.
   :type msg: :c:type:`const char *`